Second-wave feminism: Finland

-In 1970 there was a brief but strong women's movement belonging to second wave feminism.
+In 1970, there was a brief but strong women's movement belonging to second wave feminism.
 Rape in marriage was not considered a crime at the time, and victims of domestic violence had few places to go.
 Feminists also fought for a day-care system that would be open to the public, and for the right for not only paid maternity leave but also paternity leave.
 Today there is a 263-day parental leave in Finland.
 It is illegal to discriminate against women in the workforce.
 Two feminist groups were created to help the movement: The Marxist-Feminists (Marxist-Feministerna) and The Red Women (Rödkäringarna, Puna-akat).
 The feminists in Finland were inspired by other European countries such as Sweden and Switzerland.
 Other important groups for the Finnish women in the 1970s include Unioni and The Feminists (Feministit-Feministerna).

 Germany

-Also see below in this article under Film

-During the 1960s several German feminist groups were founded, which were characterized as the second wave.
+During the 1960s, several German feminist groups were founded, which were characterized as the second wave.

+Ireland

+The Irish Women's Liberation Movement was an alliance of a group of Irish women who were concerned about the sexism within Ireland both socially and legally.
+They first began after a meeting in Dublin's Bewley's Cafe on Grafton Street in 1970.
+They later had their meetings in Margaret Gaj's restaurant on Baggot Street every Monday.
+The group was short-lived, but influential.
+It was initially started with twelve women, most of whom were journalists.
+One of the co-founders was June Levine.

+In 1971, a group of Irish feminists (including June Levine, Mary Kenny, Nell McCafferty, Máirín Johnston, and other members of the Irish Women's Liberation Movement) travelled to Belfast, Northern Ireland, on the so-called "Contraceptive Train" and returned with condoms, which were then illegal in Ireland.

+In 1973, a group of feminists, chaired by Hilda Tweedy of the Irish Housewives Association, set up the Council for the Status of Women, with the goal of gaining equality for women.
+It was an umbrella body for women's groups.
+During the 1990s the council's activities included supporting projects funded by the European Social Fund, and running Women and Leadership Programmes and forums.
+In 1995, following a strategic review, it changed its name to the National Women's Council of Ireland.